wildabeast/appmaker/readme.md

 NudgePad will launch for the general public at some point in late 2013.

-If you are a developer, now is a great time to get involved early in the NudgePad community and make contributions that can make a big difference in the potential of NudgePad to change the world.
+If you are a developer, now is a great time to get involved early in the NudgePad community and make contributions that can make a big impact.

 Table of Contents